-This project aims to scope and design alternative small-scale fishery business models for South Fly and Fly River communities in the Western Province of PNG, with a focus on women’s roles in mud crab fisheries and tilapia processing.
+This project aimed to scope and design alternative small-scale fishery business models for South Fly and Fly River communities in the Western Province of PNG, with a focus on women’s roles in mud crab fisheries and tilapia processing.

 Located in Western Province and bordering the Torres Strait of Australia and Papua Province of Indonesia, the South Fly and Fly River region is remote and isolated from major domestic markets.
-Consequently fishers illegally trade high value marine products (shark fin, beche de mer, fish bladders, saratoga fingerlings and mud crabs) into the growing Asian market.
-However, harvesting of these resources is unusustainable due to unsustainable fishing practices, poor prices received by fishers, lack of cooperation amongst fishers to bargain stronger market positions, and the lack of alternative target species and/or markets.
+Consequently, fishers illegally trade high value marine products (shark fin, beche de mer, fish bladders, saratoga fingerlings and mud crabs) into the growing Asian market.
+However, harvesting of these resources is unsustainable due to unsustainable fishing practices, poor prices received by fishers, lack of cooperation amongst fishers to bargain stronger market positions, and the lack of alternative target species and/or markets.
 In particular, women’s livelihoods are dependent on mud crabs, and the processing of other fisheries products, but business models are not currently functional.

 - Reviewing business models in PNG and Melanesia and the causes of their success or failure